Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/DXCU Installer Source/Deus Ex Setup Creator Files Backup/ReadMe.txt

 For that simply:

 1. Copy the Mods folder into your Deus Ex folder = Or any folder, if you want to use the demo / try a portable install (Make sure the redundant paths in default.ini lead to an actual game path on your system!
 If not add a FULL game path, drive included.)
-	If you don't want to play the demo, delete Mods\Community Update\Optional Files\Demo.
+	If you don't want to play the demo, delete Optional Files\Demo.
 		Otherwise the mod will end after the second mission is complete.

-2. Navigate to Mods\Community Update\System
+2. Navigate to System

 3. Run the exe there to play the mod